 Me: No. They ones I bought were only $19.

 And that was pretty much the end of the conversation as I noticed that there was not a lot of interest on her side and we were traveling and energy levels were low so I did not want to press a boring topic.

 What Went Wrong

-There are some flaws in how I tried to discuss this topic and we can look at those to get ideas for how improve how we talk with sales prospects and try to create a good sales pitch.
+There are some flaws in how I tried to discuss this topic and we can look at those to get ideas for how to improve how we talk with sales prospects and try to create a good sales pitch.

 It is easy to look at this and see that I tried to use what we call a “product selling” sales pitch.
 Everything that I said centered around details about the product (ceramic knives).
 Since she is not in “buying mode” for new knives, for me to randomly bring this up, it is understandable for her to not get interested.

 This is what happens in the B2B sales world when you cold call a prospect randomly and try to use a product selling pitch.
-They are not in buying mode so this can be a less than optimum way to create interest.
+They are not in buying mode so this can be a less-than-optimum way to create interest.

-As part of my product pitch I mentioned the low price and I did this before communicating any of the value of the product or building any interest.
+As part of my product pitch, I mentioned the low price and I did this before communicating any of the value of the product or building any interest.
 This probably had a negative effect on the level of interest because the price was low and people associate price with quality.
-And since I had not discussed any of the great things about the knives before mentioned the low price, my sister-in-law might have become less interested and curious at that point.
+And since I had not discussed any of the great things about the knives before mentioning the low price, my sister-in-law might have become less interested and curious at that point.

-This happens all the time in B2B sales when sales people try to create a good sales pitch by talking about primarily discounts or low prices without also sharing all of the value and benefits the product offers.
+This happens all the time in B2B sales when salespeople try to create a good sales pitch by talking about primarily discounts or low prices without also sharing all of the value and benefits the product offers.